mangeshupadhyay23/manga_scrapper/readme.md

+# Description
-# Web scraper made using scrapy for web-scraping  mangareader.com
+Web scraper made using scrapy for web-scraping  mangareader.com

 It is a tool made using scrapy (python based web scraping framework) for scraping the data all the available titles , their chapters and each page of each chapter.